 Edit – combine the audio file with the visual – this can be done in the simplest of free video editing programs like MovieMaker or iMovie.
 No need to be a Premiere Pro whiz to be a musician!

-It is the mission of Improvised Journeys to spread the beauty of the travel life and the creative life, so whether you want to take a video in your backyard or take your music on the road too, or you are just curious how we do it, this is the somewhat convoluted, somewhat noob, somewhat brilliant solution these budget travelers came up with!
-If you have suggestions about how you would power your music outside or any recording tips, we’d love to hear from you!
+It is the mission of Improvised Journeys to spread the beauty of the travel life and the creative life, so whether you want to take a video in your backyard or take your music on the road too, these are the solutions fellow budget travelers came up with.
+Whatever your budget may be, there are ways to make your dream happen!